Call us free on 0800 023 1273

 The ship's fitness centre is located on Deck 6, adjacent to the spa.
 Most of the space is taken up by cardiovascular machines, with a small area for free weights, benches and weight machines.
 There's also a studio where classes are held in the morning.
 A walking/running track is found on Deck 11.
 Personal training is available for a fee.

 SALT Kitchen: Silver Moon is the first ship to offer SALT Kitchen, a restaurant dedicated to giving guests a taste of the flavours of the region.
 This isn't a broad, bird's-eye-view approach; rather, it's an immersion into the history and culture of a region through food.
 The menu reflects the dishes of the region to which the ship is sailing, and several pages of it are devoted to the overall destination.
-If you're sailing an eastern Mediterranean cruise around Greece and Cyprus, for example, those options will broadly represent that region (think meze plates loaded with cheese and olives, fresh seafood and crispy baklava).
+If you're sailing an eastern Mediterranean cruise around Greece and Cyprus, for example, those options will broadly represent that region (think meze plates loaded with cheese and olives, fresh seafood, and crispy baklava).
 But each night, another menu is added that represents specifically the port you visited that day.
 Dishes will reflect the ingredients that are important to that port.
 It's a lovely culinary journey that introduces guests to a region and allows them to learn along the way.
 SALT Kitchen is open only for dinner, and reservations aren't required.

 La Terrazza: La Terrazza is the ship's hybrid buffet restaurant at breakfast and lunch.
 At breakfast, guests can order items like fresh-made eggs, any style, omelettes and smoothies, which waiters will deliver to your table.
 Additionally, the restaurant offers a number of buffet items to supplement your meal.
 Choose from items like sausages and cured fish, bacon and hash browns.
 The buffet is a "served" buffet, meaning crew will put your choices on your plate for you.
 You also can find some food packaged neatly in glass boxes.
 (Bagels and lox, along with all the fixings, are one pre-packaged grab-and-go option.)
 Tip: The smoothie bar doesn't offer protein mix-ins, but if you travel with protein powder, you can have it blended in to your custom order.